• Skip to primary navigation

 Grains and Seeds

-Unlike random kernels, selected grains and seeds provide ducks with nutritional values.
+Unlike random kernels, selected grains and seeds offer ducks a higher nutritional value.

 They contain Vitamin B, Vitamin E, and Phosphorus.
 Give whole grains and seeds for ducks to forage and shallow foods.
 If cracked, separate only 10 % of the diet.